 1. About partly occupied property relief

 Business rates are payable whether a property is wholly or only partly occupied.

-Normally, we will send a member of the Business Rates team to look at how you are using your property at the time of your application.
+Normally, we'll send a member of the Business Rates team to look at how you're using your property at the time of your application.

 Dependant on your circumstances we can choose to ask the Valuation Office to divide the current rateable value between the parts of the property that are occupied and those which are not occupied.

 From 1 April 2008, following the reforms to empty property relief, the empty part will receive:

 - for most properties a complete exemption from rates for the first 3 months it's empty